How to Go Plastic-Free: Sustainable Packaging Alternatives

 EcoEnclose Insights

-Relevancy & Why It Matters
+Relevance & Why It Matters

-Before starting the brunt of the work of your Plastic-to-Paper initiative, work with your internal team and external supply chain stakeholders to understand what gates will need to be met, which requirements are deal-breakers, and who needs to sign off on a solution before it’s adopted and implemented company-wide.
+Before starting the brunt of the work of your plastic-to-paper initiative, work with your internal team and external supply chain stakeholders to understand what gates will need to be met, which requirements are deal-breakers, and who needs to sign off on a solution before it’s adopted and implemented company-wide.
 This way, you might learn about barriers, challenges, or opportunities ahead of time instead of facing them during the process.

 Critical Questions & Action Items